ultradns/terraform-provider-ultradns/docs/resources/record.md

 Example : `www.example.com.:example.com.:A (1)`.

--> For import, the `owner_name` and `zone_name` must be a FQDN, and `record_type` should have the type as well as the corresponding number as shown in the example below.
+-> For import, the `owner_name` and `zone_name` must be a FQDN, and `record_type` must have the type as well as the corresponding number as shown in the example below.

 Example:
 ```